ethereum-optimism/optimism-tutorial/cross-dom-bridge-erc20/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismFND.svg?label=optimismFND&style=social)](https://twitter.com/optimismFND)

 This tutorial teaches you how to use the [Optimism SDK](https://sdk.optimism.io/) to transfer ERC-20 tokens between Layer 1 (Ethereum) and Layer 2 (Optimism).
+While you *could* use [the bridge contracts](https://community.optimism.io/docs/developers/bridge/standard-bridge/) directly, a [simple usage error](https://community.optimism.io/docs/developers/bridge/standard-bridge/#depositing-erc20s) can cause you to lock tokens in the bridge forever and lose their value.
+The SDK provides transparent safety rails to prevent that mistake.

 ## Setup